Inside DigitalOcean’s SOX Compliance Playbook

 Setting entitlement attributes

 You can create custom risk levels and compliance framework tags, and apply these tags to entitlements.
-You can then sort and select entitlements for access reviews and request catalogs by compliance framework or risk level.
+You can then sort and select entitlements for access reviews and access profiles by compliance framework or risk level.

 To create attributes: